-The campus of the Everest Institute Fort Lauderdale consists of medical and computer laboratories, school offices, and financial aid offices.
+The Fort Lauderdale campus consists of medical and computer laboratories, school offices, and financial aid offices.
 The medical classrooms and labs contain equipment commonly found in the medical environment, such as ECG machines, microscopes, phlebotomy equipment, examining tables, and blood cell counters, as well as other types of diagnostic equipment.
 The microcomputer labs are equipped with IBM-compatible computers to allow students to receive hands-on training.
-The massage therapy clinical laboratory contains massage tables and chairs with accessories, adjustable face cradles, massage stools and hydrotherapy equipment.
 A student lounge, equipped with vending machines for food, drinks, and snacks, is also available.
 The campus is conveniently located near public transportation, shopping centers, restaurants, and banks.
 All facilities are accessible to people with disabilities.